Three Ecclesiastical Parishes

 - York Herald, 4 November 1837

-The foundation stone of the Independent chapel was laid on 30th June 1814, by Mr. Joseph Rider, 'on a site liberally granted by Earl Fitzwilliam for 999 years as a pepper corn rent, when asked for'
+The foundation stone of the Independent chapel was laid on 30th June 1814, by Mr. Joseph Rider (a merchant in Yorkersgate), 'on a site liberally granted by Earl Fitzwilliam for 999 years on a pepper corn rent, when asked for'

 The one time Minister of the Malton Independent Chapel, the Rev. George Schofield emigrated to Newfoundland, Canada, in approximately 1849 according to an 1857 newspaper report .
 Four columns in the publication 'Newfoundland Express' of April 29th 1857 are devoted to testimonials as to his life there.
 He was Minister of the Queens Road Independent Chapel, St. John's.